Turner syndrome: Internal medicine

 The association between Turner syndrome and other diseases, such as cancer, is unclear.
 Overall, women with Turner syndrome do not appear more likely to develop cancer than women with 46,XX karyotypes, but the specific pattern of what cancers are highest risk seems to differ.
 The risk of breast cancer appears lower in Turner's than in control women, perhaps due to decreased levels of estrogen.
 Neuroblastoma, a cancer of infancy and early childhood, has been reported in girls with Turner syndrome.
 Tumours of the nervous system, both the central nervous system and the peripheral nervous system, are overrepresented amongst cancers in Turner syndrome.
 Furthermore, about 5.5% of Turner syndrome individuals have an extra, abnormal small supernumerary marker chromosome (sSMC) which consists of part of a Y chromosome.
 This partial Y chromosome-bearing sSMC may include the SRY gene located on the p arm of the Y chromosome at band 11.2 (notated as Yp11.2).
 This gene encodes the testis-determining factor protein (also known as sex-determining region Y protein).
-Turner syndrome individuals with this SRY gene-containing sSMC have a very real increased risk of developing gonadal tissue neoplasms such as gonadoblastomas and in situ seminomas (also termed dysgerminomas to indicate that this tumor has the pathology of the testicular tumor, seminoma, but develops in ovaries).
+Turner syndrome individuals with this SRY gene-containing sSMC have increased risk of developing gonadal tissue neoplasms such as gonadoblastomas and in situ seminomas (also termed dysgerminomas to indicate that this tumor has the pathology of the testicular tumor, seminoma, but develops in ovaries).
 In one study, 34 Turner syndrome girls without overt evidence of these tumors were found at preventative surgery to have a gonadoblastoma (7 cases), dysgerminoma (1 case), or non-specific in situ gonadal neoplasm (1 case).
 Turner syndrome girls with this sSMC otherwise have typical features of the Turner syndrome except for a minority who also have hirsutism and/or clitoral enlargement.
 Surgical removal of the gonads has been recommended to remove the threat of developing these sSMC-associated neoplasms.
-Tuner syndrome individuals with an sSMC that lacks the SRY gene are not at an increased risk of developing these cancers.
+Turner syndrome individuals with an sSMC that lacks the SRY gene are not at an increased risk of developing these cancers.